Electoral fraud in the United States: Noncitizen voting

 Some prominent Republicans such as House Speaker Mike Johnson have argued that widespread noncitizen voting is a threat, though such claims have been largely unsupported by evidence.
-At a May 8, 2024, press conference in which Johnson demanded that Congress pass an "election integrity" bill to stop noncitizens from voting, reporters pressed him on the lack of evidence.
-Johnson replied, "We all know intuitively that a lot of illegals are voting in federal elections, but it's not been something that is easily provable."
+Johnson stated in May 2024 that "We all know intuitively that a lot of illegals are voting in federal elections, but it's not been something that is easily provable."
 Several Republican-led states have flagged and removed purported noncitizens from voter rolls ranging in the hundreds or thousands.
 These figures have been criticized by voting rights organizations as partisan and erroneously including legal voters, particularly naturalized citizens.
 Before the 2014 midterm elections in Florida, then-governor Rick Scott announced a purge of 180,000 suspected foreign nationals from voter rolls, though only 85 names were removed and only one person was prosecuted.
-A widely discredited 2014 estimate of noncitizen voting by Jesse Richman and David Earnest was misused by Donald Trump and others to justify false claims it was widespread.
-200 political scientists signed an open letter saying the study should not be cited or used in any debate on voter fraud.
-In 2020 and 2024, the libertarian Cato Institute said that there was no detectable amount of noncitizen voting.
+A 2014 estimate of noncitizen voting by Jesse Richman was widely discredited by political scientists.
 Noncitizens who can vote in the few local elections where it is legal rarely cast ballots.

-Legal scholar Richard Hasen, who had previously viewed noncitizen voting as a small problem, said in 2020 that claims of noncitizen voting "evaporated in the sunlight of public inspection and legal examination."
+Legal scholar Richard Hasen characterized noncitizen voting as a small problem in the early 2010s, but said in 2020 that claims of noncitizen voting "evaporated in the sunlight of public inspection and legal examination."
 He also said "spurious claims more likely serve as a pretext for passing laws aimed at making it harder for people likely to vote for Democrats to register and vote."
 San Francisco State University professor and noncitizen voting expert Ron Hayduk referred to noncitizen voting as a "problem that doesn't exist".
-Glenn Kessler in The Washington Post stated there was "scattered evidence" of noncitizen voting and little to support the idea that it ever affected the outcome of a major election, but that the scarcity of evidence "does not necessarily prove that the phenomenon does not happen".
-He wrote that "if a noncitizen casts a ballot, there is no obvious victim to make a complaint and little public documentation to prove that a voter is not a citizen".
+Glenn Kessler in The Washington Post stated there was "scattered evidence" of noncitizen voting and little to support the idea that it ever affected the outcome of a major election, but that the scarcity of evidence "does not necessarily prove that the phenomenon does not happen", as "there is no obvious victim to make a complaint and little public documentation to prove that a voter is not a citizen".
+In 2020 and 2024, the libertarian Cato Institute said that there was no detectable amount of noncitizen voting.